 Why Should You Take Our Tech Career Quiz?

 Our career assessment users come from a variety of backgrounds.
 Some are just out of college or graduate school programs.
 Others have been in the workforce for years.
-What they all have in common is a desire to transition into a more rewarding career.
-This test will give you options based on your talents, skills, and temperament.
+What they all have in common is a desire to transition into a rewarding career.
+You can take this quiz to find your career options based on your talents, skills, and temperament.

 Tech Career Quiz FAQs

-You will know which tech career is right for you when you find one that fulfills your personal and professional goals at once.
-You can use career quizzes to help find which career is right for you, but there are hundreds of careers in the tech industry, and each has their pros and cons.
-You will know you have found the right one when the pros significantly outweigh the cons and you feel like you are growing in both your personal and professional life.
+You will know which tech career is right for you when you find one that fulfills many of your personal and professional goals at once.
+You can use career quizzes to help find which career is right for you, but there are hundreds of careers in the tech industry.
+As long as the pros outweigh the cons and you feel like you have room for growth, you’ve found a good tech career for you.

-The tech careers that pay the most include CEOs, cloud architects, and data scientists.
-The pay you receive at any of these jobs will depend mostly on your experience and qualifications, but you are almost guaranteed to earn over $100,000 per year.
+The tech careers that pay the most include CEO, software developer, computer hardware engineer, and data scientist.
+The pay you receive at any of these jobs will depend mostly on your experience and qualifications, but you are almost guaranteed to earn over $100,000 per year once you get established.

-The best way to start a career in one of the best tech jobs is to enroll in one of the best coding bootcamps.
-Bootcamps help you learn the most current and in-demand skills for your field of study, such as software engineering, so that you graduate ready to enter the job market.
+One way to start a career in many of the best tech jobs is to enroll in one of the best coding bootcamps.
+Bootcamps help you learn the most current and in-demand skills for your field of study so that you graduate ready to enter the job market.
 Bootcamps have programs in fields like software development, data science, digital marketing, and cyber security.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.